mkp170791/numpy/doc/neps/nep-0037-array-module.rst

 A new namespace for implicit dispatch
 =====================================

-Instead of supporting overrides in the main `numpy` namespace with ``__array_function__``, we could create a new opt-in namespace, e.g., ``numpy.api``, with versions of NumPy functions that support dispatching.
+Instead of supporting overrides in the main `numpy_demo` namespace with ``__array_function__``, we could create a new opt-in namespace, e.g., ``numpy_demo.api``, with versions of NumPy functions that support dispatching.
 These overrides would need new opt-in protocols, e.g., ``__array_function_api__`` patterned off of ``__array_function__``.